Trekking in Nepal: Find 10 Best Trekking Adventure

 The trek starts in the town of Besishahar.
 It follows the Marsyangdi River before entering the Thorong La Pass, the trek's highest point at 5,416 meters.
 The route then descends into the lush, fertile valley of the Kali Gandaki River, passing through picturesque villages, dense forests, and terraced fields.

-On the trail, you can experience the stunning views of several of the world's tallest peaks, including Annapurna I (8,091 meters), Dhaulagiri (8,167 meters), machhapuchhre (6,993 meters), and Nilgiri (7,061 meters).
+On the trail, you can experience the stunning views of several of the world's tallest peaks, including Annapurna I (8,091 meters), Dhaulagiri (8,167 meters), Machhapuchhre (6,993 meters), and Nilgiri (7,061 meters).

 The Annapurna Circuit Trek is considered a moderate to challenging trek with a mix of steep ascents and descents and a few strenuous days crossing high passes.
 However, physically fit trekkers with some hiking experience can complete the trail successfully.